 Develop Your District’s Vision For the Future (Wisconsin School News, August 2016)

-Leadership assessment is an integral part of any school district progress assessment.
-An environment of continuous improvement requires a developmental approach to evaluation.
-Evaluation of the district administrator/superintendent has not been established under the Wisconsin Educator Effectiveness Model.
-However, school districts need to be ready and informed, by setting a tone for executive leadership evaluation.
-The WASB Consultants can assist your school district in developing a Superintendent Evaluation system which complies with Wisconsin Statutes, incorporates your job description, and builds on the concepts of continuous improvement.
+Develop an effective district administrator evaluation system: An environment of continuous improvement requires a developmental approach to evaluation.
+The Wisconsin Educator Effectiveness Model does not include evaluation of the district administrator/superintendent, however, school districts need to set the tone for executive leadership evaluation.
+The WASB Consultants can assist your school district in implementing a Superintendent Evaluation Framework that complies with Wisconsin Statutes, incorporates your job description, and builds on the concepts of continuous improvement.

 Develop an effective board self-assessment/evaluation system: An environment of continuous improvement must also include an effective system for the board to evaluate its work.
 Using the Annual Board Development Tool online survey developed by the WASB and School Perceptions, the WASB Consultants can work with a district to identify their areas of strength and alignment as well as where further dialogue and discussion is needed.